 - 2 teaspoon baking powder

-- Cream together sugar and butter.
-Mix in eggs, sour cream and vanilla.
+- Cream together sugar and room temperature butter.
+Stir eggs, sour cream and vanilla into creamed mixture.

-- In a bowl, mix flour, cocoa, salt, baking powder and baking soda.
+- In a separate bowl, mix flour, cocoa, salt, baking powder and baking soda.

-- Add dry mixture to wet mixture and stir until just incorporated.
+- Add dry ingredients to wet ingredients and stir until just incorporated.
 The dough will be loose.

 - If you want to make drop cookies: drop rounded tablespoons full (or a medium cookie scoop) onto a cookie sheet.
 Bake in a 350° F oven for 8-10 minutes.
 They should be set, but you don't want them to take on much color.